 The Max Mara spring 2019 collection went heavy on the warm browns as well, combining fabrics and textures for an elegant outcome.
 Layers are certainly a trend here, with the brand’s traditional coats also finding their way onto the stage.

 It might be a spring collection, but we certainly would not mind wearing this lineup for the fall season as well.
 Think professional woman meets ancient come future designs.
 It’s hard not to fall in love with it, especially those polka dotted looks we found in there.

 The Fendi spring/ summer 2019 show was dominated by the Hadid sisters, as both Gigi and Bella took to the stage in designs that were quite stunning.
 The siblings have been seen on multiple Milan shows to date, but that tight knit crop top and khaki cargo ensemble was impossible to look away from, especially when paired with emerald peep-toe heels.

 Fendi really showed off the feminine meets street trend that has been championed by celebs such as Kim Kardashian and Beyoncé.
-The looks bring forth a whole lot of tourist-chic as well, meaning we will truly be travelling in style, polka dotted sunglasses and all.
+The looks bring forth a whole lot of tourist-chic as well, meaning we will truly be travelling in style, polka dotted sunglasses for summer 2019 and all.